 The Indiana Farmers Market Forum is the annual conference for farmers market managers, farmers, and vendors with panel discussions, state-wide updates, and real-world applications.

-10:00 am (ET) – Food Safety and Home-Based Vendor Update: New Changes on The Horizon? with Sharon Pattee with IDOH Food Safety
+Food Safety and Home-Based Vendor Update: New Changes on The Horizon? with Sharon Pattee with IDOH Food Safety

 Legita Wilson, Commodities Program Manager with the Indiana Department of Health discusses eFMNP – the new WIC and Senior FMNP.
 Legita will cover why eFMNP; how farmers can sign-up to be a merchant, and how clients will participate in 2024.
 Legita will share resources for farmers, clients and market managers.